ucas-vg/PointTinyBenchmark/tiny_benchmark/README.md

 common_cflags += ['-D_GLIBCXX_USE_CXX11_ABI=1']
 ```

-and then delete build and re-build
+and then delete ‘build’ and ‘re-build’

 ```sh
 rm build -rf